CELEBRATION OF VETERANS

 An entertaining and inspiring FREE EVENT featuring music and patriotic presentations!

-Join us for an inspiring, entertaining and patriotic event featuring keynote speaker Colonel Gary Keith Spencer, an Air Force veteran who fought in Vietnam and received the Purple Heart; Parade of Service Flags by American Legion Post 72; display of military vehicles on the front lawn and a variety of wonderful musical guests including Rise Up Children’s Choir.
+Join us for an inspiring, entertaining and patriotic event featuring keynote speaker Retired Army Reserve Colonel & Chaplain Brent Anderson; Parade of Service Flags by American Legion Post 72; and a variety of wonderful musical guests including Rise Up Children’s Choir.
 A moving event for veterans and families of all ages!

 Groups from senior center and assisted living centers are welcome and encouraged to attend – there is plenty of free parking for shuttles, buses and cars.
 The Orem Heritage Museum will also be open for free tours after the event, and the museum features a whole room filled with incredible military and veterans displays.